 4. do + it =dowit

-Many non-native English speakers tend to stop between words instead of linking or blending the sounds together.
+Many Chinese speakers pause between words instead of linking or blending the sounds together.
 This creates speech that sounds very choppy and accented to American listeners.

 If you can use linking when you are speaking with Americans your accent will improve and people will understand you more easily!